HeroesReplay/HeroesReplay/README.md

 ## Goals of the project

-- Develop roboust state detection for `loading`, `playing`, `paused`, `ended` states.
+- Develop robust state detection for `loading`, `playing`, `paused`, `ended` states.
 - Improve the existing spectate logic
 - Add ping events to focus hero criteria, e.g select heroes who are pinged of danger or ping for assistance.
 - Add Twitch chat integration for several features (voting, game controls)
 - Intigration of [HotsApi](http://hotsapi.net/) for limitless replays
 - Host a 24/7 stream similar to [SaltyTeemo](https://www.twitch.tv/saltyteemo)

 ## About

-Heroes Replay is a project that automates playing and spectating `.StormReplay` files using the Heroes of the Storm game client.
+Heroes Replay is a project that automates spectating `.StormReplay` files.
-It uses the library [Heroes.ReplayParser](https://github.com/barrett777/Heroes.ReplayParser) to parse the replay file in order to determine what should be on focus during the replay.
+It uses [Heroes.ReplayParser](https://github.com/barrett777/Heroes.ReplayParser) to parse the replay file and then using that information, it can decide which heroes and panels to select.
-When running the application, it must run under admin privileges otherwise the screen capture of the window processes will fail.

 ## Features

 - Loads replay files and attemps to launch and spectate each replay.
 - Focuses on heroes that will die or kill an enemy hero
-- Focuses on heroes doing team or map objectives (gem collecting, for example)
+- Focuses on heroes doing team or map objectives (gem and doubloon collecting for example)
 - Focuses on heroes destroying structures
 - Selects the talent tree panel when a team has just recieved new talents
 - Selects the objective panel when an objective has been won